As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 10

 I have to tell you—there are so many interesting discoveries that await you in Vienna.
 They’re quite surprising, actually!
 The best part is, they’re just within the Old Town.
-Among the amazing attractions I found is the Theater Museum, which is definitely a gem!

 The museum puts on a range of exhibits that focus on theater, dance, and performance art.
 You’ll see historical costumes, set designs, and props.
 This could offer a fresh perspective on your Vienna trip, beyond the typical cultural experiences tied to the Habsburgs.